 Or if the person weighs enough, but too much loss of weight causes concern there could be a major problem.

 First, the cause of unacceptable weight loss should be identified by working with a medical professional.

 Is it caused by the person's attitude and unwillingness to eat?
-If this is the case, as many of the alternative cancer treatments as possible SHOULD CONTINUE.
-However, the person should also be allowed to eat whatever they want to eat in order to get their attitude up and health and weight regained.
 Attitude is critical during a cancer diet, and even if it affects the treatment for a few days, the attitude should be given high priority.

 Is it weight loss caused by the diet being too strict (e.g. too much of the diet is liquid)?

-The answer to this may just be a matter of changing the diet to include whole grains (including whole grain bread), a little meat, some fish, eggs, butter, and high protein foods, etc. Do whatever it takes to stop the weight loss, but change the alternative cancer treatments as little as possible.
+The answer to this may just be a matter of changing the diet to include whole grains (including whole grain bread), a little meat, fish, eggs, butter, and high protein foods, etc.

 But what if the diet is changed, and the weight continues to drop?
 This may be a condition known as cachexia.